gregbkr/elk-dashboard-v5-docker/README.md

 ### Modify log parsing

 You can use https://grokdebug.herokuapp.com/ in order to check a log parsing.

+### To refresh logstash after a modification in the logstash.conf file:
+    docker restart elk_logstash_1

 #
 #------ Backup and Restore and optimize ------